General Immigration

 The published Executive Order dated April 22, 2020, becomes effective at 11:59 P.M.
 EDT April 23, 2020.
 It is limited in scope as follows: (a) The suspension and limitation on entry pursuant to section 1 of this proclamation shall apply only to aliens who: (i) are outside the United States on the effective date of this proclamation; (ii) do not have…Read More

-USCIS officers shall comply with the following guidance to determine whether periods of time spent by an H-1B nonimmigrant worker in a specialty occupation outside the United States (recapture time) will be recaptured: (A) Periods of Time Outside the United States that May Be Recaptured by an H-1B Nonimmigrant Worker in a Specialty Occupation .
-Because section 214(g)(4) of the…Read More
+USCIS officers shall comply with the following guidance to determine whether periods of time spent by an H-1B/L-1 nonimmigrant worker in a specialty occupation outside the United States (Reclaiming Time for H-1B/L-1 Nonimmigrant Workers) will be recaptured: (A) Periods of Time Outside the United States that You May Recapture as an H-1B/L-1 Nonimmigrant Worker in a Specialty Occupation.
+Because section…Read More

 B. Public Benefits Not Considered 1.
 Unenumerated Public Benefits The following is a non-exhaustive list of public benefits that USCIS does not consider in the public charge inadmissibility determination as they are considered earned benefits:[20] Federal Old-Age, Survivors, and Disability Insurance Social Security benefits (SSDI); Social Security; Veteran’s benefits including but not limited to HUD-VASH, and medical treatment through the Veteran’s Health…Read More